Where should building security systems be implemented?

 Now let’s consider apartment building security systems.
-To foster a secure living environment for tenants owners of residential properties install security cameras in corridors and elevators, apply key card systems that enable access to facilities, and implement entry intercom at doors, etc. Some property owners also employ professional security guards.
+To foster a secure living environment for tenants, owners of residential properties install security cameras in corridors and elevators, apply key card systems that enable access to facilities, and implement entry door intercoms.
+Some property owners also employ professional security guards.

-As you can see, both of the categories mentioned above partially apply the same security tools, i.e., CCTV monitoring for intrusion detection, keypads and fobs for access control, etc.
+As you can see, both residential and commercial buildings partially apply the same security tools, like access control, CCTV monitoring, and intrusion detection, to better protect their people and spaces.

 How to establish a building security system?

 Begin with assessing your potential security risks, zeroing in on the type of building you’re running and the industry-specific risks it evokes.

 Define the priority for the security system implementation for your organization.
 For instance, maybe you should start with the access control, then move on to cameras, alarms, and so on.